 Hut-to-Hut, Nahuel Huapi National Park (Bariloche, Argentina)

-Up in the Argentine Lake District, accessed from San Carlos de Bariloche, lies patagonia's oldest national park: Nahuel Huapi.
-The landscapes feel more Alpinwe and the 4 day hut-to-hut route here has a couple of quite challenging days on more rugged terrain.
+Up in the Argentine Lake District, accessed from San Carlos de Bariloche, lies Patagonia's oldest national park: Nahuel Huapi.
+The landscapes have a more alpine feel to them and the 4-day hut-to-hut route here has a couple of quite challenging days on more rugged terrain.
 The Refugios are more traditional and basic, and warm, friendly and convivial places to take shelter at the end of each day.

-The other hut in the region, famous for its food amongst other things, is the wonderful Otto Meilling hut on the side of Mount Tronador.
+The other hut in the region, famous for its food amongst other things, is the wonderful Otto Meiling hut on the side of Mount Tronador.

 Piedra del Fraile, FitzRoy area (Argentina)

 This is a charming spot to the north of FitzRoy and El Chalten and a good base for hikes into a remote glaciated valley.
-A 2 day trek staying here overnight is a great complement to soe of the day hikes mentioned above and giving you the chance to explore the area with no one else around.
+A 2-day trek staying here overnight is a great complement to some of the day hikes mentioned above and giving you the chance to explore the area with no one else around.